zkkv/ScriptGUI/README.md

 # ScriptGUI Application

 ## Description
-A window application that allows to write and execute scripts, and then see the result of the execution in real time.
+A window application that allows users to write and execute scripts, and then see the result of the execution in real time.

 ## Details
 - Graphical interface is made with JavaFX.